-In principle, the process to stop an epidemic is simple: Identify everyone infected and quarantine them.
-It can be challenging to implement, but that's how every country that has successfully curbed their COVID-19 epidemic, without horrific human and economic cost, has accomplished it.
+In principle, the process to stop an epidemic is simple: identify everyone infected, and quarantine them.
+It can be challenging to implement, but that's how every country which has successfully curbed their COVID-19 epidemic, without horrific human and economic cost, has accomplished it.

 South Korea was one of the first countries hit by COVID-19, after China.
-But the Koreans employed rapid testing, and immediate contact-tracing, to quickly find and quarantine nearly everyone with the disease, before it could spread.
+But they employed rapid testing, and immediate contact-tracing, to quickly find and quarantine nearly everyone with the disease, before it could spread.
 That strategy got the epidemic in South Korea largely under control in less than four weeks: